Robotic Aortic Valve Replacement (RAVR)

 This minimally invasive approach can be especially beneficial for patients who may not be ideal candidates for conventional open-heart surgery due to age, anatomy, or other health conditions.

-Is Robotic Aortic Valve Replacement (RAVR) Right for You?
+Is RAVR Right for You?

-• Leaders in robotic aortic valve replacement and minimally invasive heart surgery
+• Pioneers in robotic heart surgery

-• Nationally recognized cardiac surgery team
+• Experienced, nationally recognized cardiac team

 Patient Resources

-Sean's Story
+Shawn's Story

-After struggling with worsening heart valve issues, Sean turned to the WVU Heart and Vascular Institute for a groundbreaking solution.
+After struggling with worsening heart valve issues, Shawn turned to the WVU Heart and Vascular Institute for a groundbreaking solution.
 Watch as he shares his experience undergoing the world’s first robotic aortic valve reconstruction combined with mitral valve repair, and how expert, patient-centered care helped him return to the life he loves.

 How Robotic Cardiac Surgery Works